xpack-dev-tools/arm-none-eabi-gcc-xpack/extras/README.md

   `arm-gnu-toolchain-*-darwin-x86_64-arm-none-eabi.tar.xz` archive, and
   include the configurations used to build the various libraries and components
-- the `*-src-snapshot-*-manifest.txt` file is from the download page, and includes the Git commit IDs of various repositories used during the build.

 For updated content, see the release note for the relevant release, on: